 As your child matures, the sweat glands under the arm pits will change and start to emit more powerful odors.
 No need to start early, but when you notice the change in fragrance, introduce the use of deodorants.
 I personally don’t like antiperspirants because of their aluminum content, but you can make your own decision.

-The most obvious changes for boys will the enlargement of the penis and testes, and the development of the internal supporting parts.
+The most obvious changes in puberty for boys will the enlargement of the penis and testes, and the development of the internal supporting parts.
 He will start to grow pubic hair, hair under his arms, thicker, darker body hair, and soon facial hair.
 He will begin his growth spurt toward adult size and his voice will begin to crack and eventually get deeper.
 You may want to explain the difference between circumcised and uncircumcised penises, and why your child’s is the way it is.

 Probably the most emotional event will be the first ejaculation, which normally will occur in a wet dream.
 Prepare your child for this event by explaining about erections (he may have already had one) and the different function of the penis when pointing up or pointing down.
 It’s a good idea to teach your child how to do his own laundry, using cold water to keep the semen stains from setting, and perhaps either an enzyme cleaner or hydrogen peroxide on light colored fabrics to pre-treat the stains, so that he can clean up his own mess when it happens.

-The most obvious changes for girls will be the onset of menstruation (the period) and the development of the internal supporting parts.
+The most obvious changes in puberty for girls will be the onset of menstruation (the period) and the development of the internal supporting parts.
 She will start to grow pubic hair, hair under her arms, thicker, darker hair on her legs, perhaps some facial hair, her breasts will begin to bud, and her hips will begin to widen.
 She also may begin a growth spurt toward adult size, and she may reach her full height younger than her male counterparts, especially if she will not be tall.
 Makeup can increase problems with acne, so use as little as possible and be sure to remove it every day.